 Being a mom does NOT mean you can’t start a business or be successful at it!

-Sure it means you’re not going to be able to sit down and knock out 8 hours of work in one sitting.
-But what you do have are good windows of time to accomplish anything you want in.
+Sure, being a mompreneur means you’re not going to be able to sit down and knock out 8 hours of work in one sitting.
+But what you do have are good windows of time to accomplish anything you want..
 Truly, it’s just a matter of finding those windows of time and then organizing what needs to be done in those windows.

 When I’m asked the infamous “How do I make time to run a business” I simply reply with “I run my business in twenty minute to an hour time slots”.
 Before the kiddo wakes up I review what needs to be done.
-When the kiddo has independent study time after breakfast and our school time I knock out some tasks.
+When the kiddo has schoolwork time after breakfast I knock out some tasks.
 During nap/rest time (which varies drastically these days) I knock out bigger projects.
-I schedule all calls/interviews during the nap time hustle.
-Sometimes I get some work done after his bedtime (which honestly I try not to do as that’s husband and sleep time).
+I schedule all calls/interviews on specific days of the week when I know I’m less likely to have interruptions.
+Sometimes I get some work done after his bedtime (which honestly I try not to do as that’s husband time and sleep time).

 My purpose for running my own business….

 It has always been so that I can be home and present in my family's life.
 I don’t run a business so I can constantly be strapped to my laptop or phone.
 If you want to own your own business, it doesn’t have to be rocket science, it’s merely a matter of finding time in your day to accomplish your tasks and keep your business moving forward.